mechawla/bots-ws/readme.md

                             // Prompt for note name
                             if (!title) {
-                                builder.Prompts.choice(session, 'Which note would you like to delete?', session.userData.notes);
+                                builder.Prompts.choice(session, 'Which note would you like to delete?'
+                                                       , session.userData.notes);
                             } else {
                                 next({ response: title });
                             }